kuehnd96/portfolio/ADR.md

 Dependency injection will be heavily used and I will keep this ADR up to date on which design patterns I adopt for use.

 I decided in late 2024 to build a client SDK for the backend API in C#.
 On top of being a great technical challenge (even though I have built these before) it will serve as a proof of concept for the usefullness of these client SDK libraries.
 They wrap everything in a package and shield the invoker of the API from having to mess around with API configurations, URL's, request headers, and everything else that comes with calling an API.
+Options for creating this API client are NSwag or an AI code generator.

 ## Persisted Storage